Case Study

 Discussion

 This is a classic example of a rare but fascinating disease.
 The clinical presentation of prematurity, exclusive breast feeding, and striking clinical signs and symptoms should suggest the diagnosis.
-Laboratory information later revealed a markedly decreased serum zinc level at 0.11microgram/ml (range is 0.66 - 1.10 microgram/ml) and decreased alkaline phosphatase in the infant.
+Laboratory information later revealed a markedly decreased serum zinc level at 0.11microgram/ml (range is 0.66 - 1.10 microgram/ml) and decreased

 The biopsy showed typical changes of the disease, with broad areas of parakeratosis with a diminished granular layer associated with pallor in the superficial keratinocytes.
 These changes are more typical of early lesions.
 With progression of the disease, confluenct necrosis with subcorneal or intraepidermal clefts may occur.